FuelFrontend/generator-smacss/README.md

 - You need to have [NodeJS](http://nodejs.org/) & [Yeoman](http://yeoman.io/) `npm install -g yo` installed.
 - Install the generator `npm install --global generator-smacss`

-**Ready to create your project?**
+**Ready to create your project**

 - Run `yo smacss` to scaffold your webapp
-- Answer (3) simple questions in terminal
+- Answer simple questions in terminal
+- Generator will automatically try to install dependencies in your project folder.
+- You got your installation successfull, run the server following the instruction in next section.
+- If you don't have admin rights it may fail; In such cases
-- Change directory to your project folder `cd project-name`
+  	- a) cd to your project folder
-- Run `sudo bower install & npm install` followed by your machine password
+  	- b) Run `sudo bower install & npm install` followed by your machine password

 **Run your project**

-At this stage your project is setup and dependencies are installed, Now it's showtime!
+At this stage your project is setup and dependencies are installed, It's showtime!

 - Run `gulp` to run the server, You are all done.